department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 ## Objectives

-Through research, analysis, and stakeholder interviews we will accomplish 2 things:
-First. we will identify and prototype a scalable and sustainable potential solution to provide Veterans and their family members with LEP access to essential benefit and service content in their native language that is:
+Through research, analysis, and stakeholder interviews we will identify and recommend a scalable and sustainable potential solution to provide Veterans and their family members with LEP access to essential benefit and service content in their native language that is:

 - Accurate
 - Timely